Mickey Goldmill: Development

 Mickey may be based on Charley Goldman.
-Both were bantamweights, Jewish, and had similar-sounding names.
+Both were bantamweights, Jewish, and have similarly-constructed names.
 In addition, Goldman was the boxing trainer of Rocky Marciano, on whom Rocky Balboa is largely based.
 Goldman trained Marciano in many ways similar to how Goldmill trained Balboa, such as tying their ankles together with string to teach them to spread their feet at the appropriate width.
 Goldman was (again like Goldmill) well known for making wise remarks (e.g. "A lot of people say Rocky [Marciano] don't look too good in there, but the guy on the ground don't look too good either.").

 Fictional biography

 According to his memorial plaque, Mickey Goldmill was born on April 7, 1905, to a Jewish family.
 He boxed professionally from 1922 until 1947 and achieved great athletic success but never gained any measure of fame or material success.
 Mickey recalled that he once knocked his opponent, Ginny Russell, out of the ring the same day that Luis Firpo did the same to Jack Dempsey: September 14, 1923.
 He claimed that the reason his victory did not garner any media attention was that he did not have a manager, while Dempsey did.
 He retired in 1947, with a record of 72 wins, (70 by knockout) and 1 loss.
 In 1948 he opened a boxing gym in Philadelphia, Mighty Mick's Boxing, and began to train fighters.

 There is an apparent continuity error on Mickey's actual birth year.
 In late 1975, he tells Rocky that he is 76 years old, which would have meant he was born in either 1898 or 1899; however, his memorial plaque in Rocky III says that he was born in 1905.
 It is possible that he lied about his age (stating that he was 23 when he was actually 17) to start boxing and kept up the pretense for the rest of his life.

 Rocky

 In the first film, Mickey manages his gym.
-One of the regulars in his gym is Rocky Balboa, a local club fighter who had never realized his potential and had instead become a collector for a local loan shark.
-He does not treat Rocky with much respect, and evicts him from his locker at the gym.
-Deep down, however, Mickey wants him to fulfill his great potential.
+One of the regulars is Rocky Balboa, a local club boxer who Mickey felt had the talent to be a good fighter, but Rocky instead became a collector for a local loan shark, Tony Gazzo.
+Mickey berates Rocky for his association with Gazzo, and evicts him from his locker at the gym, although deep down, Mickey still wants Rocky to fulfill his great potential.

-When heavyweight champion Apollo Creed gives Rocky an unlikely shot at the title, Mickey approaches him about being his manager.
-Based on their uneasy prior relationship, Rocky is initially resistant, but nevertheless agrees to let Mickey train him.
+When World Heavyweight Champion Apollo Creed gives Rocky an unlikely shot at the title, Mickey approaches him about being his manager.
+Based on their uneasy prior relationship, Rocky is initially reluctant, but after venting his frustrations, he agrees to let Mickey train him.
 The match takes place on January 1, 1976, at the Philadelphia Spectrum.
-While Rocky loses the match to Creed based on scoring by the judges, he manages to last the full 15 rounds, a first for any of Creed's opponents.
+While Rocky loses the match to Creed on points, he manages to last the full 15 rounds, a first for any of Creed's opponents.